Things nobody will tell you about React.js

 The Research and The First Steps

-Being not an expert about how to setup a whole project with the framework (and being also skeptical of letting do my job to a cli tool like create-react-app) I tried to understand how others organized their code from famous starter kits linked on the framework wiki but after digging into a couple of them I quickly understood that it was probably better doing it by myself because 61 npm modules for a basic starter kit and 104 for a more complete one were a bit too much for me.
+Being not an expert about how to setup a whole project with the framework (and being also skeptical about letting doing my job to a cli tool like create-react-app) I tried to understand how others scaffold their code from famous starter kits linked on the framework wiki but after digging into a couple of them I quickly understood that it was probably better doing it by myself because 61 npm modules for a basic starter kit and 104 for a more complete one were a bit too much for me.

-So I started by studying the way I wanted to manage my application data layer and I immediately figured out that the biggest alternative in front of me were mobx and redux.
+Indeed I started by studying the way I wanted to manage my application data layer and I figured out immediately that the two biggest options were mobx and redux.

 The Mobx Attempt

-Once I wired everything up I realized that also my eslint tests weren’t working anymore because of the decorators and so I had to install babel-eslint to solve the issue.
-I wrote my first components but I soon realized that mobx was not really preventing unexpected updates coming from the part of my code that should not have any right to write into my stores or update them: in mobx you can prefix your store actions but “it’s just for the glam” because it won’t prevent overriding any observable property of your store as it is a normal object
+Once I wired everything up I realized that also my eslint tests weren’t working anymore because of the decorators.
+I had to install babel-eslint to solve the issue.
+I wrote my first components but I soon realized that mobx was not really preventing unexpected updates coming from parts of my code that should not have any right to write into my stores or update them: in mobx you can prefix your store actions but “it’s just for the glam” and yet this will not prevent overriding any observable property from any component of your application!?!

 The Redux Solution